YingHongTham/wormwiring/README.md

 - ObjName2: object number connected to ObjName1
 - segmentNum: diff in section number bt obj 1 and 2 (I think)
 - continNum: contin number

-Synapses appear on the skeleton because the query looks in synapsecombind for all synapse with that cell as pre, and gets that cell's object number, and gets the coordinates for that object number,
-NOT the coordinates of the synapse object

 **synapsecombined**: each row is one synapse
 (note to self: in the early days of Elegance,